awsdocs/elb-user-guide/doc_source/elb-service-linked-roles.md

 ## Create the service\-linked role<a name="create-service-linked-role"></a>

 You don't need to manually create the **AWSServiceRoleForElasticLoadBalancing** role\.
-Elastic Load Balancing creates this role for you when you create a load balancer\.
+Elastic Load Balancing creates this role for you when you create a load balancer or a target group\.

 For Elastic Load Balancing to create a service\-linked role on your behalf, you must have the required permissions\.
 For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.